 Enable Browser Support on Ledger Nano S Hardware Wallets

-Enabling browser support on the Ledger Nano S is necessary in order for it to work with MyEtherWallet, MyCrypto, Copay, or Greenaddress.
+Enabling browser support is necessary in order for it to work with MyEtherWallet, MyCrypto, Copay, or Greenaddress.
 To enable it, connect your Nano S and scroll with the right button to find the “settings” menu.

 Once you’ve found the settings menu, press both buttons at the same time to open it.
 Scroll again with the right button until you find “browser support”.
 Enable it by pressing both buttons at the same time.
 Note that in order to use your Ledger Nano S with the Ledger Wallet application, Electrum, or Mycelium, you’ll need to disable browser support.

 Should you lose your Ledger Nano S, don’t worry too much!
 It’s possible to recover everything it contains if you still retain your 24-word seed phrase.
-The easiest way to restore a Ledger Nano S is with a replacement Nano S during the setup process.
+The easiest way to restore is with a replacement Nano S during the setup process.

 Ledger Nano S Price